 - Process-Based Private Practice Names: Maybe you have a particular process, approach, or modality that you use.
 For example, maybe you really value the process of counseling, so you might be “Clear Process Counseling.”
 Or maybe you do DBT counseling only, so you’re [your city] + DBT + Counseling

 - Personality-Based Private Practice Names: A personality-based name is usually a metaphor or something that is important to you personally.
 For example, Anchored Counseling or Lighthouse Therapy.

 - Name-Based Private Practice Names: This is when a counselor names their practice after themselves like Sanok Counseling.
-I recommend that you never do this, because it makes is hard to expand, you have to rebrand, you rarely could sell your practice, and it limits what people think about your reach.
+I recommend that you never do this because it makes it hard to expand, you have to rebrand, you rarely could sell your practice, and it limits what people think about your reach.

 Now that we know the main types of private practice names, let’s go through the process of figuring out your practice name.

 How to Name a Private Practice | Who are you?

 Before we land on what to name your private practice, let’s brainstorm a bit.
 Open a document on your computer and just start brainstorming.
 Here’s the first question.